 Mr Stephen Bunbury

-Stephen’s research and scholarship interests predominantly focuses on disability law, equality law, legal education, contract law, and academic integrity.
-He is currently working on various collaborative initiatives within the LSEAIN.
-Stephen regularly presents at conferences in his areas of research and has been invited on various occasions by the QAA to deliver workshops and presentations.
-He is consultant editor for a leading contract law textbook: Elliott and Quinn: Contact Law.
-Stephen is an active PhD Supervisor and welcomes potential research student enquiries in his research areas.
+Stephen’s research and scholarship interests predominantly focus on disability law, inclusion, equality law, legal education, contract law, and academic integrity.
+He is a consultant editor for a leading contract law textbook: Elliott and Quinn: Contract Law.
+Stephen is an active PhD supervisor and welcomes potential research student enquiries in his research areas.

-He has developed and contributed to teaching resources in law and legal education which include revision texts and chapters on legal skills:
+He has developed and contributed to teaching resources in law and legal education, including revision texts and chapters on legal skills:

 Legal Skills Book Chapters